Brodie Croft

-Brodie Croft (born 14 July 1997) is an Australian professional rugby league footballer who plays as a for the Leeds Rhinos in the Super League.
+Brodie Croft (born 14 July 1997) is an Australian professional rugby league footballer who plays as a for the Warrington Wolves in the Super League.

 He previously played for Salford Red Devils in the Super League, with whom he won the Man of Steel Award and the Albert Goldthorpe Medal, and Melbourne Storm with whom he won the 2018 World Club Challenge and the Brisbane Broncos as a in the NRL.

 Early life

 Croft was born in Dalby, Queensland, Australia.
-He was educated at St. Joseph's College, Toowoomba.
+He was educated at St. Joseph's College, Toowoomba, before moving to Anglican Church Grammar School for Years 11 & 12.

 He played his junior rugby league for the Highfields Eagles and was a member of the 2014 Churchie First XV alongside Kalyn Ponga, and Jaydn Su'a before being signed by the Melbourne Storm.

 He played for the Toowoomba Clydesdales in the Cyril Connell Cup during 2013, before moving to Brisbane, to join the Eastern Suburbs Tigers in the Mal Meninga Cup.
 The following year, he was named 18th man for the Queensland under-18 rugby league team.